vijayrnadar/katas2023/ReadMe.md

 ### 8.3.2.
 Context

- Reservation system spread accorss multiple domain and compelxity will grow.
-Different teams will create different code base style and pattern.
+ Reservation systems spread across multiple domains and complexity will grow.
+Different teams will create different code base styles and patterns.
 Need to bring uniformity across projects and team

 ### 8.3.3.
 Decision